 You are given your exam results at the end of the final day, prior to the awarding of certificates.

-This course is certified both by HypnoTC and the National Guild of Hypnotists (NGH).
-Upon successfully passing the course, your diploma will entitle you to use the letters D.Hyp after your name.
-In addition, the internationally recognised NGH certificate entitles you to use the letters CH after your name.
+This course is certified by HypnoTC, NCFE, the National Council for Hypnotherapy (NCH) and the National Guild of Hypnotists (NGH).
+Upon successfully passing the course, your diploma will entitle you to use the ‘post-nominal’ letters D.Hyp after your name, the HPD qualification will entitle you to use the letters HPD (NCH) after your name, and the internationally recognised NH certificate entitles you to use the letters CH (Certified Hypnotherapist) after your name.
+For example:

 You do not need to know anything about hypnosis, and you don’t even have to have any previous experience with therapy to join our hypnotherapy diploma course.
 In fact, complete beginners are more than welcome.

 More important than experience with hypnosis/therapy is your willingness to learn, and also your life experience.
 As a therapist, your life experience and personality are what will truly set you apart as a great hypnotherapist.

 There is an age restriction on our Hypnotherapy Diploma Course; you must have reached your 18th birthday prior to the exam date.

 You will also need to be sufficiently emotionally mature, to be able to work with clients and listen to a broad range of topics (including sexual problems, trauma, phobias, stress, chronic conditions and perhaps even terminal illness).

 There is no ‘upper’ age limit on this course – so if you’re a lively senior citizen, do feel free to sign up, people of all ages (18+) are welcome.

 Before applying for a place on this course, please let us know if you have experienced or currently experience any psychological, psychiatric, medical, physical or neurological disorder, including: